MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 ##### Q1.
 What is the difference between privacy settings and meeting-exclusion rules?

 A1.
 Admins make  _privacy settings_ to change the way Workplace Analytics extracts data, such as preventing data from ever being included in any Workplace Analytics calculation.
 Note that privacy settings changes apply to future data extractions and are not retroactive to past data.
-For more information, see [Privacy settings](privacy-settings.md) and [Privacy and data access](../privacy/privacy-and-data-access.md).
+For more information, see [Privacy settings](privacy-settings.md) and [Workplace Analytics privacy and data access](../privacy/privacy-and-data-access.md).

-Analysts use _meeting-exclusion rules_ in Viva Insights queries to help ensure that query results accurately represent relevant meeting norms within the organization.
+Analysts use _meeting-exclusion rules_ in Workplace Analytics queries to help ensure that query results accurately represent relevant meeting norms within the organization.
 Changes to these rules apply retroactively in the data.
-For more information, see [Exclusion rules](../tutorials/meeting-exclusions-intro.md).
+For more information, see [Meeting exclusion rules in Workplace Analytics](../tutorials/meeting-exclusions-intro.md).

 ##### Q2.
 Can other analysts use the meeting exclusion rule sets that I create?